wzchen/stock_market_prediction/README.md

 to showcase our work at https://sites.google.com/site/predictingstockmovement/

 ################################################################################
-# Objective
+## Objective
 ################################################################################
 The objective was the predict the directional movement of a stock on day 10, given the opening, closing, min, max, and volume of a stock in the previous 9 days (and given the opening price of a stock on day 10)

 ################################################################################
-# Team
+## Team
 ################################################################################
-Team Name: Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo Team Members: William Chen, Sebastian Chiu, Salena Cui, Carl Gao
+Team Name: Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo

+Team Members: William Chen '14, Sebastian Chiu '14, Salena Cui '15, Carl Gao '15

 ################################################################################
-# Result
+## Result
 ################################################################################
 We submitted our Ridge-Random Forest model to the Boston Data Week hackathon hosted at Hack/Reduce.
 Information about the competition is available at